michaelliao/learn-python3/README.md

 This isthe third change made on README file.

 This is extra text to explain the changes as asked in comment.

+lets try squash. this is unclear consept

+this is more description